 How do you measure Industry Attractiveness in the GE Matrix?

 It is important to be able to distinguish an unattractive industry from its counterpart.

 Industry attractiveness is measured by looking at the market size, market growth, potential profitability, and future projection of the industry.
 Tools such as Five Forces, Six Forces and PESTLE are commonly used.

 A similar concept is used in Porter’s Three Tests, one of which is establishing how attractive an industry is in order to decide upon a diversification strategy.

-Measuring Business Unit Strength comes down to looking at the results, so consider your market share, your rate of growth, the brand reputation and the profit margins.
+Measuring Business Unit Strength comes down to looking at the results, so consider your market share, your rate of growth, unique selling point, or sustainable competitive advantages, the brand reputation and the profit margins.
 Partnerships and channels may also play a role in determining the strength.